jvdmagtanong/ai-powered-qa-automation-framework/README.md

 The normal locator strategies are always attempted first.
 AI-assisted recovery is only used as a fallback.

-DOM sanitization is performed before page content is sent to Gemini to reduce the risk of exposing sensitive information such as entered form values.
+DOM sanitization is performed before page content is sent to Gemini to remove sensitive elements and entered form values, reducing the risk of exposing confidential information to the AI service.

 Locator recovery details are also attached to the Allure report, including the original locator, suggested locator, and validation result.